 We offer a limited number of counselors $100 flight subsidies to counselors who wish to visit campus.
 While on campus, they attend a campus tour, meet with an admissions counselor, and have lunch with a current student.
 For more information, contact the admissions counselor from your area.

 Lake Forest College has a test-optional admissions policy, which means that most students, with the exception of international and home-schooled students, are not required to submit standardized test scores.
 Students who choose not to submit their scores are required to interview with an admission counselor.
 This can be done via phone, Skype, or in person, and the student is responsible for scheduling the interview.
 International students are required to submit TOEFL scores.
 Homeschool students are required to submit standardized test scores.

 Financial aid and merit awards

-Lake Forest offers merit-based scholarships and need-based grants of up to $20,000 in addition to other federal and state grants, loans, and work study options.
-All students applying for financial aid must complete our short institutional form and the FAFSA.
+Lake Forest offers merit-based scholarships of up to $20,000 plus need-based grants, as well as federal and state grants, loans, and work study options.
+All students applying for financial aid must complete our short FastApp and the FAFSA.
 International students must complete the College Board’s Profile.
 You can read a full summary of our financial aid program here.